How to wallpaper like an expert

 The wallpaper you choose for your home will have a big influence on your overall interior.
 The style you opt for will impact everything from lighting to furniture choices, so it's crucial that don't make a hasty decision which could cause regrets, and even more money, down the line.

-If you’re worried about making the wrong choice, these expert tips from Vanessa Arbuthnott will make sure you stay aware of the big issues prior to making a final decision:
+Our list of the best wallpapers for your home should fill you with inspiration.
+If you're worried about making the wrong choice, these expert tips from Vanessa Arbuthnott will make sure you stay aware of the big issues prior to making a final decision:

 Finding a sample you love is all well and good, but make sure not to rush.
 Pin the sample up in the room you wish to makeover for a few weeks, and glance at it whenever you pass the room.
 Make sure to look at it at different points of the day, as the light will make it look different.
 If you still love it after two or three weeks, then you know you've found the right style!